chevere/router/README.md

 composer require chevere/router
 ```

-## What it does?
+## What it does

-The Router library enables to bind paths to HTTP methods and logic.
-It enables to map paths to their corresponding HTTP controller action, view and middleware pipeline.
-It also enables to collect and assert the views and dependencies used in the routing process.
+The Router library allows you to bind paths to HTTP methods and logic.
+It maps paths to their corresponding HTTP controller actions, views, and middleware pipelines.
+It also collects and validates the views and dependencies used in the routing process.

 For example, to resolve this: